X

 Calculating estimated payment amounts

 If you need to make estimated tax payments, use TaxAct® to calculate those amounts.
-TaxAct can help you estimate your payment based on a worksheet calculation or your for the previous year.
+TaxAct can help you estimate your payment based on a worksheet calculation or your tax liability for the previous year.

 Note: Farmers and fishermen get special consideration for estimated tax payments.
 If two-thirds of your gross income is from farming or fishing, you only have to pay 66.6% of the current year’s estimated tax liability.